rugbyprof/1063-Data-Structures/Lectures/L08/gpaClass/README.md

 class gpaClass{
 private:

-  ifile fin;    // reference to my input file double *data; // array of doubles to hold my gpa's (remember it has to be a pointer because
+  ifstream fin;    // reference to my input file double *data; // array of doubles to hold my gpa's (remember it has to be a pointer because
                    we can't assign anything to this variable yet). int numGpas;  // number of gpas to read in.